KDO Research Group

 Quantum circuit to electric-field tune the energy of individual atomic-sized two-level systems.
 These systems are often seen as defects because they cause qubit decoherence.

-Circuits with Two Quantized Levels for quantum computing:
+Circuits with Two Level Systems for Defect Characterization:

-Superconducting resonators and qubits, often enabled by quantum materials, are studied to better understand their potential performance in future quantum computers.
+Superconducting resonators and qubits, which are enabled by superconductors as quantum materials, are studied to better understand their potential performance in future quantum computers.
 Most studies focus on resonator coherence, using different types of amorphous nitride and oxide dielectrics as well as phase-textured nitride and aluminum superconductors.
-By definition qubits have two-levels, but this group especially develops methods to characterize material-based two-level systems (TLSs) as sources of qubit decoherence (defects).
+By definition qubits have two-levels, but this group especially develops methods to characterize material-based two-level systems (TLSs) as defects in circuits to understand qubit decoherence.
 In the circuit from the adjacent figure, TLSs were first brought into resonance with a microwave resonator in a demonstration of a new Cavity-QED system.
 In another circuit study, TLSs are manipulated coherently with energy sweeping to allow net population inversion of TLSs despite their random nature.
 This enables a new microwave laser from the stimulated emission from random-systems (TLSs).
-These studies focus on coherence, individual TLSs, kinetic inductance, phase noise, etc.
+These studies elucidate coherence, the individual nature of TLSs, kinetic inductance, phase noise, etc.

 A Josephson junction is sometimes called

 the nonlinear circuit element enabling superconducting qubits.
 The nonlinearity allows usage of two states for quantum-state manipulation.
-We are currently studying individual quantum defects in special resonators.
-In the new project we will tune the defects in qubits, independent of the qubit tuning, which is quite new an extraordinary.
-This will allow us to look at defects individually in new ways.
-Generally, this will allow a new understanding of a defects in a JJ that is only now possible with the advent of new quantum-sensitive probes.
-The key advancement in the field is to enable electric-field tuning of the defects; this can be combined with magnetic tuning of the qubit.
+We are starting a new project to characterize individual quantum defects in qubits with electric field tuning.
+This will allow us to gain quantitative information that is currently not available in other targeted studies.
+The key advancement from our group is electric-field tuning of defects, but this may be combined with magnetic field tuning of the qubit.

 (Top) The center cell of a reversible gate that uses topological fluxons.
 (Bottom) A collective coordinate model of a reversible gate that shows reversible dynamics from topological particles.